ZihuiLiang/Topological-Network-Control-Game/ReadME.md

 ### Background

 We introduce **topological network-control games**, a new class of combinatorial games played on graphs.
 These games model the influence of two competing parties aiming to control a network.
-In each game, given the network, players move alternately, selecting an unclaimed vertex and its unclaimed neighbors within a distance of t*t*.
+In each game, given the network, players move alternately, selecting an unclaimed vertex and its unclaimed neighbors within a distance of *t*.
 The players must ensure that all claimed vertices stay connected.
 The goal is to decide which player can claim the majority of the vertices by the end of the game.

 ### Objectives